arcus-azure/arcus.messaging/docs/preview/03-Guides/migration-guide-v3.0.md

 # Migrate from v2.x to v3.0
 Starting from v3.0, there are some major breaking changes related to the [lightweight exercise](https://github.com/arcus-azure/arcus.messaging/discussions/470) that the Messaging library gone through.
 This guide will make it easier for you to migrate towards this version from an older v2.x version.

-## New Service bus message pump registration
+## New Service Bus message pump registration
-Previously, the registration of the Azure Service bus message pump involved navigating through the many available extensions, making it rather tedious to find the right authentication mechanism.
+Previously, the registration of the Azure Service Bus message pump involved navigating through the many available extensions, making it rather tedious to find the right authentication mechanism.

-Starting from v3.0, the registrations of the Azure Service bus message pump is simplified with two simple approaches:
+Starting from v3.0, the registrations of the Azure Service Bus message pump is simplified with two simple approaches:
 1. Register message pump with custom `TokenCredential`.
 2. Register message pump with custom implementation factory, that creates a `ServiceBusClient`.